 - An expanding skin rash that looks like a ‘bull's-eye’ may develop at the site of the tick bite in 70 to 80 percent of infected persons.
 Some people may not develop a rash.

 - Fever, chills, headache, muscle and joint pain, fatigue or swollen lymph nodes.

 Getting a diagnosis of Lyme disease can be difficult as your symptoms may be similar to other illnesses.
-Inform your health care provider of any travel outside of the province and whether you have developed a rash around a recent tick bite.
+Inform your health care provider of any recent outdoor activities, travel outside of the province and whether you have developed a rash around a recent tick bite.

 Prevention and early diagnosis of Lyme disease are important.
-Consult a health care provider as soon as possible if you think you may have Lyme disease.
+Consult a health care provider as soon as possible if you are bitten by a tick and develop symptoms of Lyme disease.
 The earlier you receive a diagnosis and treatment, the better your chances to make a full recovery.